First Love® Tabletop Gardenia Plant Gardenia jasminoides Aimee First Love®

 With a little attention to a few details, your First Love® Gardenia will be healthy and happy:

 • Planting.
-Set your gardenia in the ground so that the top of its rootball is slightly higher than the surface of the soil, and then gradually taper the soil over any exposed roots.
+Set your gardenia in a pot that's about twice the size of your plant's shipped container, and ensure that the top of its root ball is slightly higher than the surface of the soil.
+Use organic soil mix.

 • Water.
 Moist soil that never becomes saturated with standing water is best.